urnotsimoneqi/BankingSoftware/README.md

 ## Group Tab
 ### Done
+- List group
-- list group
+- Join group
 ### To Do
 - Search group
-- Join group
+## Bug to Fix
+- The view of Goal fragment does not refresh when join a group while the data updated

 ## Bug Fixed
 - Need to tap the last tab first otherwise the view of first tab not show